-“Hunger for God and Love” – Interview with Cardinal Karol Wojtyła in Washington, DC recorded by Ted Lipien for the Voice of America (VOA)
+“Hunger for God and Love” – Interview with Cardinal Karol Wojtyła recorded conducted in August 1976 in Washington, D.C. by Ted Lipien for the Voice of America (VOA)

-This is a full version of the interview.
+This is a link to a digitized full version of the interview.

-The radio interview, recorded and first broadcast by the Voice of America (VOA) in 1976, was rebroadcast by VOA’s Polish Service on October 16, 1978, after the news of Cardinal Karol Wojtyła’s election as the new pope had been announced at the Vatican.
+The radio interview, recorded by Tadeusz “Ted” Lipien and first broadcast by the Voice of America (VOA) in August 1976, was rebroadcast by VOA’s Polish Service on October 16, 1978, after the news of Cardinal Karol Wojtyła’s election as the new pope had been announced at the Vatican.

 Ted Lipien: I believe the just-concluded Eucharistic Congress in Philadelphia was the main purpose of your Eminence’s visit to the United States; may I ask you to share with us your impressions and to summarize the Congress’s goals and results.